Iran nuclear deal seen reducing bomb risk despite Israeli criticism

 The Jewish state regards Iran as a mortal threat and wants it to dismantle its entire enrichment infrastructure.

-Israeli Prime Minister Benjamin Netanyahu branded the deal with Iran as an epic error because it left the production of atomic weapons within Tehran's reach.
+Israeli Prime Minister Benjamin Netanyahu described the deal with Iran as a "historic mistake" that left the production of atomic weapons within Tehran's reach.

 "Today the world has become a much more dangerous place because the most dangerous regime in the world took a significant step towards obtaining the world's most dangerous weapon," he said.